 Green Bank is a tiny town located in the state of West Virginia.
 With a population of 141 people and just one neighborhood, Green Bank is the 265th largest community in West Virginia.
-Green Bank has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Green Bank was built prior to World War II, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Green Bank is generally considered to be a blue-collar town.
-40.63% of the Green Bank workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Green Bank is a blue-collar town, with 40.63% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Green Bank is a town of sales and office workers, transportation and shipping workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Green Bank who work in office and administrative support (53.13%), farm management occupations (18.75%), and architecture and engineering (6.25%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Green Bank has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Green Bank has few renters and college students.
 But the biggest reason it is quieter in Green Bank than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Green Bank may be for you.